SUZY AMIS CAMERON

 3. Raise your voice and vote for leadership that supports food systems that avoid damage to the environment, depletion of natural resources and instead promote sustainable, whole foods for all.

 A noted environmental advocate, founder and mother of five, Suzy Amis Cameron is committed to the principles of sustainability in all aspects of our lives.
 In particular, she is focused on reducing our ecological footprint through plant-based eating.
 Ten years ago, she cofounded MUSE School to prepare young people to live consciously with themselves, one another and the planet.
 In 2015, MUSE became the first school in the country with a 100% organic, plant-based lunch program.
-With her husband, director James Cameron, Suzy founded and is Executive Director of Food Choice Taskforce, with a mission is to show the impact of animal agriculture on climate change and the environment.
+With her husband, director James Cameron, Suzy founded and is Executive Director of Plant Power Task Force, with a mission is to show the impact of animal agriculture on climate change and the environment.
 She is also a founder of Food Forest Organics, a people’s marketplace and cafe to taste, learn and purchase plant-based food in New Zealand, and Red Carpet Green Dress, showcasing socially and environmentally responsible fashions.
 Suzy has produced documentaries and serves on several nonprofit boards.
 As an actor she was featured in more than 25 films, including The Usual Suspects and Titanic.

 MUSE SCHOOL, CA Founded in 2006 by Suzy Amis Cameron and Rebecca Amis, MUSE School CA’s mission is to inspire and prepare young people to live consciously with themselves, one another and the planet, from early childhood through high school.
 Fostering individual and passion-based learning, MUSE students achieve academic excellence, learn self-efficacy, practice the values of sustainability, and become compassionate global champions.
 As one of the greenest schools in the United States, MUSE was the first school in the country to have a plant-based lunch program, designated one of the “Greenest Restaurants in the World,” with 100% plant-based cuisine, 100% solar power and near zero waste.
 “MUSE School’s Kitchen has pushed the edge of sustainability from vision to reality,” said Michael Oshman, CEO of the Green Restaurant Association.
 “I applaud MUSE’s leadership in providing a successful foodservice operation that is in concert with the oft-used word sustainability.”